antonraharja/book-asterisk-101/book-contents/en/Chapter_05/Secure-Calling.md

 Note: In FreePBX you can enable this from Extensions menu and the apply configuration.

+## Secure RTP

+RTP is the media path or data part of communication.
+This the actual voice stream that need to be protected.

 ## Enable encryption

 Enable RTP encryption for specific SIP account by turning `encryption` option to `yes` in SIP account.
-The `transport` option must be `tls`.
+The `transport` option must be `tls` and SIP UA must be registered and using transport TLS.

 Edit `/etc/asterisk/sip_friends.conf`: